HALF-WILDOct 13, 07:19 pm Each summer, we were supposed to clean up our garden spot on the last weekend

 in the dirt at the edge of the plowed ground, then kissed it all good-bye and waited to see

-what would happen.
 Next May, the Recreation department somehow failed to rent a rototiller, so the

 square of ground never was turned wholesale.
 Instead we had to dig the individual plots